marcelo-schreiber/T1GForum/README.md

 # Installation

-- Create a database in your postgreSQL terminal called "login" and a .env file in the root directory with the content
+- Create a database in your postgreSQL terminal and a .env file in the root directory with the content

 <p>PG_USER=your_user</p>